According to TSA regulations, you can bring vape juice on a plane in both your carry on and checked bags.

 The TSA also state that you “are required to take effective measures for preventing accidental activation of the heating element of the device when transporting the device.”

-Spare batteries for your vape must only be packed in your carry on.
+Spare batteries for your vape must also only be packed in your carry on.

 Additionally, “each lithium-ion battery must not exceed a Watt-hour (Wh) rating of 100 Wh; or for lithium metal batteries, a lithium content of 2 grams”.

-Can You Bring CBD Oil on a Plane?
+You Might Be Able to Bring CBD Oil

 According to TSA regulations, you can bring CBD oil on a plane if it “contains no more than 0.3 percent THC on a dry weight basis or is approved by FDA”.